'It's the reflex': Veteran helped disarm gunman at gay club

 He noted he had dealt with violence.
 That’s what he signed up for.
 “Nobody in that club asked to do this,” he said, but everyone “is going to have to live with it now.”

-Fierro and James, about whom little was known as of Monday evening, pinned the shooter down until officers arrived minutes later.
+Fierro and James pinned the shooter down until officers arrived minutes later.
 Fierro was briefly handcuffed and sat in a police car as law enforcement tried to calm the chaos.

 “I have never encountered a person who had engaged in such heroic actions who was so humble about it,” Colorado Springs Police Chief Adrian Vasquez said of Fierro on Monday.
 “He simply said to me, ‘I was trying to protect my family.’”